Women’s Financial Resilience After the 2008 Recession

 Sectoral Exposure and Occupational Vulnerability

 Although the initial impact of the Great Recession was more visible in sectors such as construction and heavy industry, its indirect effects significantly affected areas intensive in female labor.
 The contraction of consumption and credit tightening affected administrative services, retail, private education, and care sectors, in which women were disproportionately concentrated.
-Reports from The New York Times already observed in 2009 that layoffs in white-collar and support service occupations were spreading beyond sectors traditionally associated with economic cycles (Uchitelle, 2009).
+As the downturn spread, layoffs reached white-collar and support-service occupations as well as the industries most visibly associated with the crash.

 Career Interruptions and Erosion of Professional Capital